eddymandran/eddymandran/README.md

 - 🌍 I’m from **Lyon (FRANCE)**

-- 🌱 I’m currently learning **Java, MongoDb, Docker, Kubernetes, Kotlin**
+- 🌱 I’m currently learning **Java, MongoDb, Laravel, React Native**

 - 🤝 I’m looking for tips on **how to become a better developper**

 <!-- - 🔍 I am looking for a **professionalization contract for a period of 2 year from  september, 2021.
 Full remote is possible.** -->

-- 👨💻 All of my projects will be available soon
+- 👨💻 All of my projects are available on github

-- 💬 Let's talk about **web development, Java, design, UI/UX and more...**
+- 💬 Let's talk about **development, Java, design, UI/UX and more...**

 - 📫 How to reach me **dev.eddy.mandran@gmail.com**